Last updated on

 Subject Line: You're spending $120 more than you need to a year

 As we learned above from the Strategico example, being able to produce content that engages and educates your subscribers can go a long way and can lead to more trust overall from your followers.
-Andy Crestodina wrote a great guide on email marketing strategies for engaging your email list, if you’re looking to learn more on the subject.
+Andy Crestodina wrote a great guide on email marketing strategies for engaging your email list, if you’re looking to learn more on the subject of newsletter ideas.

 But to take it a step further, Ross Simmonds recommends adding something as simple as “Your” to your subject line in order to add a layer of personalization.